staxth/headless-kali-pi/README.md

 [ifupdown]
 managed=true
 ```
-3. Either create a WiFi connection manually `my.nmconnection` in `/etc/NetworkManager/system-connections`
+3. Either create a WiFi connection manually: `<YOUR CONNECTION>.nmconnection` in `/etc/NetworkManager/system-connections`
-or in GUI.
+or via GUI.

-4. In GUI once connection is established go to `Advanced Network Connections > [YOUR CONNECTION] > Edit the selected connection (cog icon) > General tab` and make sure `All users may connect to this network` is checked.
+4. In GUI once a connection is established go to `Advanced Network Connections > [YOUR CONNECTION] > Edit the selected connection (cog icon) > General tab` and make sure `All users may connect to this network` is checked.

 ### VNC
 The following configuration creates a VNC server that listens on localhost and is activated on startup.
-Connection to VNC server is established by way of SSH tunnel on client machine.
+Connection to the VNC server is established by way of SSH tunnel on client machine.

 Install x11vnc:
 ```
 sudo apt update
 sudo apt install x11vnc
 ```
 1. Create a service for VNC:

 Copy [x11vnc.service](../main/x11vnc.service) to `/etc/systemd/system/` [Please note that you may need to adjust flags depending on your requirements] A password for the service can be created with `vncpasswd`